KHunts4130/Name-Generator/README.md

 Users should be able to:

 - Type your name and nickname into the input fields.
-- When they hit the submit button, the name should appear in the `ul` using the correct semantic tag.
+- When the user clicks the submit button the name should appear in the `ul`.
 - The input fields should be cleared out after the item has been successfully submitted.

 ### Phase Two